slikts/tooling/README.md

 A quick and up-to-date overview of existing build and developer tools for JavaScript and TypeScript.

-The intended audience are project maintainers and tool authors.
+The intended audience is project maintainers and tool authors.
 The list is selective; [non-recommended][non-rec] tools are listed separately.
-Existing resources with a similar focus on tooling are [listed][also] at the end.
+Existing resources with a similar focus on tooling are [listed][also] at the end; the motivation for this list is filling a gap in them.

-The list format includes links to project homepages (if they exist), GitHub pages, and an [npm trends] comparison where applicable.
+The list format includes links to project homepages (if they exist), GitHub pages, and [npm trends] comparisons where applicable.
 The format differs from the [awesome] template by being slightly more detailed and opinionated.

 Criticism, adding omissions and other contributions are welcome.